rlrq/nlr_cluster_survey/README.md

 # nlr_cluster_survey

 (Note that the files currently in the repo reproduce the analysis in the manuscript before major revisions.
 Final scripts are to be uploaded in due time.)
+(Now with CNVnator analysis for A. lyrata.)

 pipeline_cluster_survey.sh details the analysis pipeline up to but not including visualisation steps.
 Miscellaneous scripts required are included in the 'scripts' folder, and the directory structure should be preserved.